 - One day in Glacier, from the National Park Service

 - One day in Yellowstone, from my blogger friend Marissa at Postcards to Seattle

 8. The Sea to Sky Highway

-Whenever I think about my favorite drives, the Sea to Sky Highway is on my mental list.
+Whenever I think about my favorite drives, the Sea to Sky Highway in British Columbia is on my mental list.
 I last drove the Sea to Sky southbound as the final leg of driving the Alaska-Canada Highway from Alaska.
 I remember being held in the mountains on a winding timber road, and then the expansive blue waterways of Howe Sound opened up in front of the car in all its Pacific Northwesterly glory.

 In this road trip, I recommend doing it the other way and ascending from sea level to the mountain passes.
 Making it a loop, you can stop in Whistler to breathe the mountain air, then head east to Kamloops for a bit of the high arid desert of Southcentral BC.
 From then, it’s back to big-city Vancouver to round out the different climates and settings on this quick road trip.